by Lisa Fuller | Sep 8, 2014 | Connection & Love, Cooperation, General, Parenting, Power struggle

 It feels like we do this every.
 Single.
 Day.

-When I get in the car, I feel like a real heel – this isn’t how I want my boys to get off to school in the morning.
+When I get in the car, I feel down – this isn’t how I want my boys to get off to school in the morning.
 Yelling let’s go, let’s go, let’s gooooo! – Probably isn’t the most inspirational start to their day.

 Sound familiar?
-Are bells ringing?
-Would you prefer mornings with your kids be fueled by calm cooperation instead of high-volume threats, pleas and crazy-making?
+I know we all prefer mornings with our kids to be fueled by calm cooperation instead of high-volume threats and pleas!

-I’ve fashioned these scripts to support you – they’re like training wheels to get you over that bumpy patch in the road.
-At first, they may feel a little stiff or clunky – just like training wheels – but it’s worth giving them a try.
+At first, the words may feel a little stiff or clunky – just like training wheels – but it’s worth giving them a try.
 Especially if you leave the house in the morning shaking your head (or crying), wondering why parenting is so darn hard.

 The Conversation Guide slows down the parent child interaction.
 Think of it as parenting in slow motion, word by word, so you can rewind at any time.